xXenvy/SelfBotClient/README.md

 # Self Bot Client
-## ⚡ Fastest selfbotting client
+## ⚡ Fast SelfBotClient
 - Token Checker | `1` token / `140`ms
-- Delay between command and execution - `16ms`
+- 3 requests / 1s `(in feature 10 requests / 1s using threads)`

 ## 🔧 Full control
-- A separate method for making your own commands
+- A separate method to send your own requests
-- Ability to perform a specific action only on selected users
+- Ability to manage individual selfbots

+## 📌 Ratelimit handler

+- The library itself detects whether you have reached the ratelimit of the discord and, if so, forces you to wait a certain time.

+## 💫 Examples
+**See examples on github:** https://github.com/xXenvy?tab=repositories